 Impairment of cash and cash equivalents, and investment in fixed deposits and government securities have been measured on a 12-month expected credit loss basis and reflects the maturities of the exposures.
-The Fund considers that these exposures have low credit risk based on the external credit rating of the Government of Ghana and external credit information of the other counterparties.
+The Fund considers that these exposures have low credit risk because they are held with Government of Ghana and reputable regulated banks.

-The Fund monitors changes in credit risk on these exposures by tracking published external credit ratings of the Government of Ghana and other counterparties.
+The Fund monitors changes in credit risk on these exposures by tracking published external credit ratings of the Government of Ghana.
 To determine whether published ratings remain up to date and to assess whether there has been a significant increase in credit risk at the reporting date that has not been reflected in the published ratings, the Fund supplements it by reviewing changes in bond yields, where available together with available press and regulatory information about counterparties.